reillypascal/personalsite-ssg/pages/posts/2025/04/how-to-explore-samples-in-2d.md

 ---
-title: How to Explore Samples in 2D | Max/MSP & Pd
+title: How to Explore Samples in 2D — Max/MSP & Pd
-description:
+description: Want to explore a large collection of samples or a complex databending session without getting overwhelmed?
+Read on to find out how!
 fedi_url:
 date: 2025-04-22T13:08:55-0400
 octothorpes: